 Virgil -- Virgil serves as Dante's guide through Hell.
 The real Dante was a poet who lived in northern Italy during the Roman era.
-Virgil was regarded as the greatest Roman poet, and his classic, the Aenid which tells of the mythological journey of a group of Trojan survivors after the fall of Troy as they journey from their homeland to Italy, where they found the City of Rome.
+Virgil was regarded as the greatest Roman poet, and his classic, the Aeneid which tells of the mythological journey of a group of Trojan survivors after the fall of Troy as they journey from their homeland to Italy, where they found the City of Rome.

 Virgil has been condemned to Hell because he worshipped the old pagan gods, and lived before the time of Christ and so had no possibility of Redemption.
 The spirit of Virgil has been ordered to be Dante's guide.
 Throughout the journey, Virgil is a useful guide and companion to Dante but is sometimes powerless to protect Dante from the real dangers of the Inferno.
 Some critics regard Virgil as an allegorical representation of reason, as opposed to faith in God, and his inability to protect Dante from the dangers of Hell symbolizes the ineffectiveness of pure reason compared to belief in Christ.
 The choice of Virgil as a guide is significant because prior to his entry into Hell, Dante aspires to be like Virgil.